Christopher Ricks: Life

-He was born in Beckenham, the younger son of James Bruce Ricks, who worked for the family overcoat manufacturing firm, and Gabrielle (née Roszak), daughter of a furrier of French origin.
+He was born in Beckenham, England, the younger son of James Bruce Ricks, who worked for the family overcoat manufacturing firm, and Gabrielle (née Roszak), daughter of a furrier of French origin.
 Ricks was educated at King Alfred's School, Wantage (a near-contemporary of the jockey Lester Piggott), then – as the first of his family to attend university – studied at Balliol College, Oxford, where he graduated with a first in his B.A. in English in 1956, a B.Litt. in 1958, and M.A. in 1960.
 He served in the Green Howards in the British Army in 1953/4 in Egypt.
 He was a Fellow and Tutor in English Literature at Worcester College, Oxford, moving in 1968, after a sabbatical year at Stanford University, to become Professor of English at the University of Bristol.

 During his time at Bristol he worked on Keats and Embarrassment (1974), in which he made revelatory connections between the letters and the poetry.
 It was also at Bristol that he first published his still-definitive edition of Tennyson's poetry.
 In 1975, Ricks moved to the University of Cambridge, where in 1982 he became King Edward VII Professor of English Literature in succession to Frank Kermode, before leaving for Boston University in 1986.
-In June 2011 it was announced he would join the professoriate of New College of the Humanities, a private college in London.
+In June 2011, it was announced Ricks would join the professoriate of New College of the Humanities, a private college in London.

 He was knighted in the 2009 Birthday Honours.
+He was elected a Fellow of the Royal Society of Literature in 1970.